bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > You are given a string `s`.
 We want to partition the string into as many parts as possible so that each letter appears in at most one part.

 _Two passes: First, build a mapping from a letter to its last index in `s`.
 In second pass, make the partitions_

 ---
+- [x] 909.
+Snakes and Ladders
+> Find the least number of moves required to reach the last square in the "snakes and ladders" game

+_Use BFS, tracking `min` distance to each square from starting square_

+---
+- [x] 918.
+Maximum Sum Circular Subarray
+> Given a circular integer array `nums` of lengt`h` n, return the maximum possible sum of a non-empty subarray of nums.

+_Use Kadane's algorithm like in Maximum Sum Subarray but also keep track of minimum sum subarray.
+At the end, the maximum sum is EITHER a 1. contiguous subarray, 2. circular subarray.
+In the latter case, the max subarray sum is of a form `total_sum - sum(min_sum)` where `total_sum` is a total array sum and `sum(min_sum)` is a minimum sum of a contiguous subarray found during Kadane's scan_

+---
 - [x] 994.
 Rotting Oranges